annabeltramini/AML-amplicons/README.md

 echo $AA_DATA_REPO #check the variable
 ```

-Then:
+Then: \n
-3. Load singularity
+3. Load singularity \n
-4. Source the AA code from github
+4. Source the AA code from github \n
-5. Save the variable AA to contain the path to the script
+5. Save the variable AA to contain the path to the script \n

 Code for steps 3-5:
 ```shell